The Peano software - parallel, automaton-based, dynamically adaptive grid traversals: Tree decomposition

-In each refine nodes, the automaton reads in all children.
-This mirrors the idea of a breadth-first traversal within the depth-first framework.
-We call it {\em level-wise depth-first}.
-If one child is assigned to a remote rank, the remote rank's traversal automaton is triggered to start to traverse `its' tree.
-This motivates again the term worker.
-Afterwards, the local children are processed which implies that only the local traversal preserves the total level-wise depth-first order.
-Only the local spacetree is linearised.
-Throughout the bottom-up steps, the automaton in return has to wait for workers to finish prior to further backtracking.
-Restriction involves point-to-point communication only.
-Prolongation plugs into the kick-off of remote workers and requires point-to-point data exchange the other way round.
+A parallel tree traversal on replicated trees yields one automaton per rank, each traversing its local linearised tree.
+All start their tree traversal at the same time. \newB{In this approach,} tree nodes are labeled as replicated, local or empty.
+Empty spacetree nodes are required if only some children of a refined node are processed locally, i.e., they are nodes purely required to complete the spacetree.
+As multiscale data is held redundantly, all information flow from coarser to \newA{finer} grids can be \newA{realized} without communication.
+After or throughout the backtracking, all replicated data has to be \newA{synchronized}. \newB{Peano however works without replication.}

-Due to the master-worker tree topology, only point-to-point communication is required and the data footprint of the exchanged data is smaller than in the replicated scheme.
-It is less bandwidth sensitive.
-However, we found that this communication is latency-sensitive \cite{Weinzierl:15:PIC} as the master or worker per traversal have to wait for their counterpart to transfer information.
+A parallel tree traversal for the non-replicated tree yields one automaton per rank, too.
+However, the automata may not run in parallel right from the start since they are \newA{synchronized} with each other through (\ref{equation:order-on-events}).
+If a child of a refined cell is assigned to a remote rank, the remote rank's traversal automaton is triggered to start \newA{traversing} `its' tree by the automaton traversing the refined cell.
+This motivates the term worker.
+Throughout the bottom-up steps, an automaton in return has to wait for workers to finish prior to further backtracking.
+Both master-worker and \newB{worker-master} communication are point-to-point communication keeping the two-grid interface between masters and workers consistent.